 Connect the display directly to the battery and not to the starter motor.
 Use twisted pair electrical cables and do not make the electrical cables longer than necessary.
-The cable cross-sectional area must be at least 2.5 mm2.
+The cable cross-sectional area must be at least 1.5 mm2.

 Scania recommends connecting the auxiliary display to the same fuse group as the main display.
+Avoid connecting other electrical consumers to the same electrical cable, as it can interfere with the equipment.